Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 But propelled by the manic, mimetic spectacle of social media, they have become a uniquely dangerous part of the landscape.

 “What we’re seeing is this increase in violent behavior—looting, cars on fire.
-Recently, we had two kids shot and one murdered at a takeover, at a spin,” Craig Valenzuela, commander of the Los Angeles Police Department’s (LAPD) Traffic Group, told the L.A.
-County Board of Supervisors at a July 30 meeting.
+Recently, we had two kids shot and one murdered at a takeover, at a spin,” Craig Valenzuela, commander of the Los Angeles Police Department’s (LAPD) Traffic Group, told the Los Angeles County Board of Supervisors at a July 30 meeting.

-They painted a rather bleak picture, acknowledging the scope and scale of the problem, and the fact that existing enforcement, as well as outreach efforts by authorities—seeking to influence the behavior of an anti-authority youth subculture—are not working.
+They painted a rather bleak picture, acknowledging the scope and scale of the problem and the fact that existing enforcement, as well as outreach efforts by authorities—seeking to influence the behavior of an anti-authority youth subculture—are not working.

-“It has risen to that level where we really need to dedicate all of our resources and address this epidemic that’s wreaking havoc on our communities,” L.A.
-Assistant Sheriff Myron Johnson told the board.
+“It has risen to that level where we really need to dedicate all of our resources and address this epidemic that’s wreaking havoc on our communities,” LA Assistant Sheriff Myron Johnson told the board.

-Supervisors ultimately voted to direct staff and the Los Angeles Sheriff’s Department (LASD) to report back on funding and an action plan in 60 days.
+Supervisors ultimately voted to direct staff and the Los Angeles County Sheriff’s Department (LASD) to report back on funding and an action plan in 60 days.

-To advocates who have been lobbying for years to stave off the inevitable casualties of illegal racing and takeovers, it seems a long time coming.
+To advocates who have been lobbying for years to stave off the inevitable casualties of illegal racing and takeovers it seems a long time coming.

 Puckett founded her organization after her 16-year-old daughter, Valentina, was killed in a street racing crash in 2014.
 She now runs diversion programs for youth offenders, as well as legislative and education campaigns.